Anshi-12/Speech_recongition/README.md

 # VoiceScribe - Advanced Speech Recognition Web Application

-SpeechAI is a powerful web application that transforms audio recordings into accurate text transcriptions using cutting-edge AI technology.
-Built with Flask, Bootstrap, and the Wav2Vec 2.0 speech recognition model, this application offers a seamless experience for converting spoken content into written text.
+VoiceScribe is a powerful web application that transforms audio recordings into accurate text transcriptions using cutting-edge AI technology.
+Built with Flask, Bootstrap, and the Wav2Vec 2.0 speech recognition model, this application offers a seamless experience for converting spoken content into written text with intelligent Q&A capabilities.

 ## 🚀 Features

 - **AI-Powered Transcription**: Uses Facebook's Wav2Vec 2.0 Large model for accurate speech recognition
+- **Intelligent Q&A System**: Ask questions about your transcribed content using DistilBERT AI model
 - **Multiple Audio Formats**: Support for MP3, WAV, M4A, FLAC, and OGG audio files
 - **User Authentication**: Secure login and registration system
-- **Dashboard**: Personalized user dashboard with transcription history and statistics
+- **Dashboard**: Personalized user dashboard with transcription history and Q&A statistics
 - **File Management**: Upload, view, and manage audio transcriptions
+- **Q&A History**: Save and review all your questions and AI-generated answers
+- **Confidence Scoring**: Get confidence ratings for AI answers
+- **Suggested Questions**: Automatically generated relevant questions based on content
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Copy & Download**: Easily copy or download transcription results